variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

 Please join us at 8am on Friday, May 17th, 2019 for our next monthly meeting.
-The meeting will be held at the Bean Plant Studio located at 701 7th Street.
+The meeting will be held at Accessories With A Flair\!...and Hair located at 801 8th Avenue \#4.